solarwinds/nova/docs/RUNTIME-I18N.md

 The example can be found [here](https://github.com/solarwinds/nova/blob/main/packages/bits/demo/components/demo/runtime-i18n/runtime-i18n-example.component.ts)

-This example shows how to achieve the runtime localization in Angular 9 using $localize and localStorage.
+This example shows how to achieve the runtime localization in Angular 9 using **$localize** and **localStorage**.

-Angular 9 comes with the new @angular/localize package which delivers a number of i18n features.
-The $localize global variable is one of them, and comes as a subsitution for the widely used ngx-translate/i18n-polyfill.
+Angular 9 comes with the new **@angular/localize** package which delivers a number of i18n features.
+The **$localize** global variable is one of them, and comes as a subsitution for the widely used [ngx-translate/i18n-polyfill](https://github.com/ngx-translate/i18n-polyfill).
 It's main purpose is to be used for the runtime translations.
-According to the article, the $localize feature is still undocumented officially, but already does a great job.
+According to the [article](https://blog.ninja-squad.com/2019/12/10/angular-localize/), the $localize feature is still undocumented officially, but already does a great job.

 The example below was achieved by following the next steps:

-Run the ng add @angular/localize schematic.
+Run the **ng add @angular/localize** schematic.
 Verify that the polyfill.ts file was properly updated

 ```js
 /**